-These services are provided in accordance with the requirements of the Act on Electronic Signature of 18 September, 2001 (Dz.U. nr 130, poz.
-1450).
+These services are provided in accordance with the requirements of the Act on Electronic Signature of 18 September, 2001 (Journal of Law No. 130 item 1450, of 2001), the current WebTrust Program for CAs and the CWA 14167-1 Security Requirements for Trustworthy Systems Managing Certificates for Electronic Signatures - Part 1: System Security Requirements.
 This Certification Practice Statement defines parties, their obligations and responsibilities, types of certificates, authentication procedures and applicability range.
-The knowledge of the nature, purpose and role of the Certification Practice Statement and the Certification Policy is particularly important for subscriber and relying party4.
+The knowledge of the nature, purpose and role of the Certification Practice Statement and the Certification Policy is particularly important for a subscriber and a relying party4.

-Certification Policy and Certification Practice Statement have been defined by CERTUM, which is a supplier of certification services rendered on the basis of CP and CPS.
-The procedure of defining and updating of Certification Policy and Certification Practice Statement is in accordance with the rules stated in chapter 8.
+The Certification Policy and the Certification Practice Statement have been defined by CERTUM, which is a supplier of certification services rendered on the basis of the CP and the CPS.
+The procedure of defining and updating of the Certification Policy and the Certification Practice Statement is in accordance with the rules stated in chapter 8.

-Certification Practice Statement describes a set of rules applied by CERTUM to issue qualified certificates, timestamps tokens, certificate status tokens, data validation and certification server tokens, evidence of receipt and submission (including Official evidences of receipt and submission), objects deposit bkens, registries and repositories tokens, attribute certificates, certificates of infrastructure keys used for CERTUM only, to the end-users, according to the requirements specified in the document: Rozporządzenie Rady Ministrów z dnia 7 sierpnia 2002 r. w sprawie określenia warunków technicznych i organizacyjnych dla kwalifikowanych podmiotów świadczących usługi certyfikacyjne, polityk certyfikacji dla kwalifikowanych cetyfikatów wydawanych przez te podmioty oraz warunków technicznych dla bezpiecznych urządzeń służących do składania i weryfikacji podpisu elektronicznego.
-The applicability ranges of qualified certificates, timestamps tokens, certificate status tokens, data validation tokens, evidences of receipt and submission (including official evidence of receipt and submission), deposit, registries and repositories tokens (particularly regarding signed objects), attribute certificates, certificates of infrastructure keys of CERTUM and certificated evidences
+The Certification Practice Statement describes a set of rules applied by CERTUM to issue qualified certificates, timestamps tokens, certificate status tokens, data validation and certification server tokens, evidences of receipt and submission (including official evidences of receipt and submission), objects deposit tokens, registries and repositories tokens, attribute certificates, certificates of infrastructure keys used for CERTUM only, to the end-users, according to the requirements specified in the document: Rozporządzenie Rady Ministrów z dnia 7 sierpnia 2002 r. w sprawie określenia warunków technicznych i organizacyjnych dla kwalifikowanych podmiotów świadczących usługi certyfikacyjne, polityk certyfikacji dla kwalifikowanych certyfikatów wydawanych przez te podmioty oraz warunków technicznych dla bezpiecznych urządzeń służących do składania i weryfikacji podpisu elektronicznego.